Stratford-upon-Avon Guildhall

-Stratford-upon-Avon Guildhall is a historic building in Church Street, Stratford-upon-Avon, Warwickshire, England.
+The Guildhall in Stratford-upon-Avon is a historic building on Church Street, Stratford-upon-Avon, Warwickshire, England.
 It is a Grade I listed building.
 Dating from the early 15th century, the Guildhall was for centuries at the centre of life in Stratford, being used for assemblies, as a meeting place for the local council, and as a school building for the King Edward VI School.
 Most famously William Shakespeare almost certainly attended school here.
 The building was opened to the public in 2016, after being restored.